Andrey1981spb/chat/README.md

 4.2.
 From containers.

-While first deployment create docker network by command:
-"docker network create chat_network".
-Run main-method at ChatApplication for creating war-file at target-folder.
+While first deployment create docker network by command: "docker network create chat_network".

-While first and further deployment: establish at application.properties (chat/src/resources/application.properties) the value of spring.rabbitmq.host as "broker", the value of spring.rabbitmq.port as 5672.
+While first and any other deployment establish at application.properties (chat/src/resources/application.properties) the value of spring.rabbitmq.host as "broker", the value of spring.rabbitmq.port as 5672.
 Then run mvn clean and mvn install.